Neela Malargal: Cast

+Production

+The film marked the acting debut of child actor Haja Sheriff in Tamil cinema after previously acting in Malayalam films.

 Soundtrack

 The music was composed by M. S. Viswanathan.
 All songs are written by Kannadasan.
 The song "Pesum Manimottu Rojakkal" is based on the Mary Poppins song "Chim Chim Cher-ee".

+Reception

+Nagai Dharuman of Anna praised the acting of actors, Viswanathan's music and Krishnan–Panju's direction and concluded saying totally Neela Malargal will bring flowers of tears to the eyes.